Axxmk/BookingTicket/README.md

 # BookingTicket
-This is the project for CSC105 web application
+This is the project for CSC105 Web Application